return42/sphkerneldoc/linux_src_doc/include/linux/crypto_h.rst

     This field might be empty.
 In that case, there are no common callbacks.
 This is the case for: cipher, compress, shash.

+cra_u
+    Callbacks implementing the transformation.
+This is a union of multiple structures.
+Depending on the type of transformation selected by \ ``cra_type``\  and \ ``cra_flags``\  above, the associated structure must be filled with callbacks.
+This field might be empty.
+This is the case for ahash, shash.

 ablkcipher
     *undescribed*